Iteration of some topologically hyperbolic maps in the family $ \lambda+z+\tan z$: Introduction

-Every limit function of $\{f^n\}_{n>0}$ on each wandering domain of $f$ is always constant \cite{zheng}, one of which can be $\infty$.
-For a wandering domain $W$, let $L_{W}$ denote the set of all limits of $\{f^n\}_{n>0}$ on $W$.
-A wandering domain $W$ is called escaping if $L_W =\{\infty \}$.
-It is called oscillating if $ L_W$ contains $\infty$ and at least one other point.
-If $\infty \notin L_W$ then $W$ is called dynamically bounded.
-Though the escaping and the oscillating wandering domains appear in the literature \cite{bishop, pete-shishi}, the existence of dynamically bounded wandering domain is not known.
 The following theorem proves the existence of escaping wandering domains for some values of $\lambda$ with $ \Im(\lambda)=\frac{\pi}{2}$.
 We say a Fatou component $U$ lands on a Fatou component $V$ if $U_n=V$ for some natural number $n$.
 The grand orbit of a wandering domain $W$ is the set of all wandering domains landing on $W$ or on one of its iterated forward images.
 Note that the grand orbit of two Fatou components are either identical or disjoint.

 \begin{thm} For every natural number $k$, there is a $\lambda$ such that $f_\lambda$ has $k$ many wandering domains with distinct grand orbits.
 If $W$ is such a wandering domain then it has the following properties.